Back to School Growth Mindset Activities

 - Use this magic phrase with your students to encourage a growth mindset.

-- Use these Growth Mindset posters on your bulletin boards
+- Use Growth Mindset posters on your bulletin boards to show students HOW to keep going (and not just motivate them to keep going)

 - Use these Character Building lesson plans to introduce Growth Mindset to your students (through Sudoku)